 Assessment and Formulation

-I’ll begin by thoroughly assessing your phobia’s nature, history, and severity.
+I’ll begin cognitive behavioral therapy for social anxiety by thoroughly assessing the nature, history, and severity of your phobia.
 This assessment will include interviews and self-report questionnaires.
-It may also include self-observation, where I give you hypothetical situations and ask how you would respond or give you actual homework to face certain situations and see how you respond.
+It may also include self-observation, where I present hypothetical situations and ask how you would respond, or assign actual homework to face certain situations and observe your responses.
 Based on this assessment, we’ll develop a formulation that outlines the factors contributing to your phobia, including cognitive, behavioral, and environmental factors.

 CBT for Social Anxiety Psychoeducation

 I’ll then provide psychoeducation about social phobia, explaining its symptoms, causes, and maintenance factors.
-This will help you understand that this anxiety is a common and treatable condition, and it reduces feelings of shame or stigma.
-We’ll also talk about how CBT works, what you can expect, what I will expect from you, and how long it should be before you see meaningful and measurable results.
+This will help you understand that this is a common and treatable condition, and it reduces feelings of shame or stigma.
+We’ll also discuss how CBT works, what you can expect, what I will expect from you, and how long it should take before you see meaningful and measurable results.

 The next step in cognitive behavioral therapy for social anxiety is working together to establish specific, measurable, achievable, relevant, and time-bound (SMART) goals for therapy.
 These goals might include reducing avoidance of situations, challenging negative thoughts, or improving confidence.
-As cognitive behavioral therapy for social anxiety progresses, we’ll talk about how you are progressing toward your goals and make changes to our plan as necessary.
+As cognitive behavioral therapy for social anxiety progresses, we’ll discuss your progress toward your goals and make adjustments to our plan as needed.
 As you reach your goals, we can either set new ones or begin to plan for the end of treatment.

 Cognitive Restructuring